Mold Removal Services

-There is good amount of good information available to you on the internet and we are always happy to give advice or simply answer any mold removal question.
+There is good amount of information available to you on the internet and we are always happy to give advice or simply answer questions.

-Please visit our most frequently asked questions about mold removal, the published EPA guidelines for Mold Remediation and ask for IICRC Certification before making the decision to hire any vendor for mold removal.
+Please visit our most frequently asked questions page, the published EPA guidelines for remediation and ask for IICRC Certification.

 Experience: We cannot state this one enough.
-Ask any potential mold remediation vendor about their experience.
-While there are many certifications and online classes available, not many can contend with a vast amount of experience in the field itself.
-Do not just take their word for it, ask for recommendations and contact them to ask about their mold removal standards and their mold remediation process.
+Ask any potential vendor about their experience.
+While there are many certifications, training courses, and online classes available, not many can contend with a vast amount of experience in the field itself.
+Do not just take their word for it, ask for recommendations and contact them to ask about their mold removal standards and their mold remediation process and mold removal controls.

 The IICRC is a great resource of information and certification however, like many others, the onset certification for mold damage is a simple 3-day class.
 Would you want someone in a position that could affect your property, your health and that of your family and/or employee with only a 3-day certification?

-In absence of state and city law, many consumers are left with what resources of information for mold removal that may be available online or they may ask a friend for a recommendation about when mold removal is required. * Some states require additional certification and licensing for removal companies.
+In absence of state and city law, many consumers are left with what resources of information may be available online or they may ask their insurance company for a recommendation * Some states require additional certification and licensing for removal companies.

 Keep in mind that this page will continually be updated as new links and valid information becomes available so check back often.

-Allowing a mold removal vendor the opportunity to pass/fail his or her own work is akin to giving someone the opportunity to grade their own test expect this time, your health could likely depend on it.
+Allowing a remediation vendor the opportunity to pass/fail his or her own work is akin to giving someone the opportunity to grade their own test except this time, your health could likely depend on it.

-Pre-Testing: While the practice used to be a common theatrical used by many home inspection companies, many would simply use a swab test in hopes of finding “black mold”, odd how all other molds didn’t seem to qualify in their assessments; we don’t see or hear much of the practice today.
+Pre-Testing: While the practice used to be a common theatrical used by many home inspection companies, many would simply use a swab test in hopes of finding “black mold”, odd how most other type of mold didn’t seem to qualify in their assessments; we don’t see or hear much of the practice today.
 In our 20 years of experience, we do not and have not ever recommended pre-testing to determine or identify the species of mold in a home or business.